-Seahawk Earl Thomas says on NFL Network that he's
+Seahawk Earl Thomas says he's 'caught in between' retiring and returning to play

 “Yeah I’m kind of enjoying just waking up in the mornings without the pressure,’’ Thomas said.
 “Peace is starting to return to me, bro, and I think that’s my ultimate goal in my life — I just want to have peace.

-“But I can say I went back to the VMAC the other day, my competitive juices came right back.
+“But I can say I went back to the VMAC (the team’s training facility in Renton) the other day, my competitive juices came right back.
 So I don’t know man.
 I’m kind of caught in between right now.’’

 Most Read Stories

 Asked whether his initial Tweet were just emotions taking over, Thomas said: “I mean, of course emotions were taking over me.
 But I was still thinking like clearly in my eyes.
-And like I said I still kind of feel the same way.
+And like I said, I still kind of feel the same way.
 There’s a lot of pressure when you play in this game and I play at a high level and my teammates expect me to do what I do.
 And it’s all about recommitting myself and I don’t now.
 I don’t ever want to step on a football field half-heartedly.’’

-Thomas said he is enjoying waking up in the mornings and being able to spend time with his family, including 4-year-old daughter Kayleigh Rose.
+Thomas said he is enjoying waking up in the mornings and being able to spend time with his family, including 4-year-old daughter Kaleigh Rose.

 “It’s hard to be well-rounded when you are always thinking about football and I definitely want to be better as a man, not just as a football player,’’ Thomas said.
 “So I started thinking about things like that.
 And it just has me thinking.’’